ohdns/sysctl_and_thp_test/README.md

 Re-run the same tests at least a dozen times and note the results in your copy book.

-Determine if the performance and stability of your system improved.
+Determine if the performance and stability of your system remained the same or improved.

-If the performance and stability improved, then either implement the settings in your configuration management and / or orchestration system, or run the script again with the argument "perm".
+If the performance and stability remained the same or improved, then either implement the settings in your configuration management and / or orchestration system, or run the script again with the argument "perm".

+If the performance or stability of your system became worse, try to determine why using a scientific method such as gathering performance metrics of the hardware, operating system and applications.
+Or simply reboot to clear the test settings.

 ___